openlexington/gethelplex-research/README.md

 # gethelpky

-A substance abuse treament facility locator.
+A substance abuse treament facility locator for Kentucky

 ## Why?